Elmore Leonard coined the phrase 'microwave writing'. What he meant by it you can see in his novels. Here's what I take it to mean.

 "Romeo and Juliet?"
 She pulled back, blinking hard on tears.
 "They killed themselves."

+He shrugged.
 "So you tried a variation."
-He shrugged and grinned.

 Intimacy can be conveyed without flowery language and excessive detail.
 'He smiled, and the sun rose in her heart' conveys more powerfully the change in her than: 'He smiled, and she felt her whole essence warm in it and come to flower, as if the sun were lifting over the horizon and filling everything in her world with warmth and light.'
 The first example is more powerful because it's compact.
 The second example takes too long to say what it means, and I for one nod off.